freeyland/docker-magento/README.md

 # Run the setup installer for Magento:
-bin/setup
+setup

-open your browser and type the url
+open your browser and type the url at the end of the ouput of the setup script
 ```

 #### Existing Projects